iamc/OMD-hands-on/OMD-tutorial-en.rst

         ( 'computenodes', [ 'compute' ], ALL_HOSTS ),
     ]

-You can find a list of all the confiugration variables that mey be used at http://mathias-kettner.com/checkmk_configvars.html.
+You can find a list of all the configuration variables that mey be used at http://mathias-kettner.com/checkmk_configvars.html.